HiPERCAM/hipercam/docs/reduction.rst

 also raise the threshold for bad data rejection as well.
 The idea is simply to get a sort of weighted centroid, and you will not get a good profile fit.
-For very defocussed images, it is important to avoid too narrow a FWHM otherwise you could end up zeroing in on randome peaks in the profile.
+For very defocussed images, it is important to avoid too narrow a FWHM otherwise you could end up zeroing in on random peaks in the doughnut-like profile.

 Linked apertures
 ----------------